-Ivan Vejvoda talks with Stephen Szabo at the Vienna Humanities Festival 2017
+Ivan Vejvoda talks with Stephen Szabo at the Vienna Humanities Festival 2017 about the French Revolution.

-On 23 September 2017, Ivan Vejvoda – a key figure in the opposition movement in Yugoslavia during the 1990s, former Senior Vice President for Programs at the German Marshall Fund and IWM Permanent Fellow — reflected on the enduring importance of the French Revolution for the Balkans, Europe, and the world.
-Moderator: Stephen Szabo, IWM Visiting Fellow and Executive Director of the Transatlantic Academy.
+On 23 September 2017, Ivan Vejvoda – a key figure in the opposition movement in Yugoslavia during the 1990s, former Senior Vice President for Programs at the German Marshall Fund and Permanent Fellow at the Institute for Human Sciences (IWM) – reflected on the enduring importance of the French Revolution for the Balkans, Europe, and the world.
+Moderator: Stephen Szabo, Visiting Fellow at the Institute for Human Sciences (IWM) and Executive Director of the Transatlantic Academy.
+Watch the full debate: